harmony-one/h/progress/rikako-hatoya.md

+2025-08-19 Wed: Look into strategies for top holders.
+Looking into Dune for analytics.

 2025-08-18 Tue: Continue with looking into backtesting.

 2025-08-17 Mon: Implemented first prototype for acitvity log database and PR'd, will take a look at snapshot.
 Looking into statsitics for shark bot and also looked into panoptic report on hedging, compiled some notes.